unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **_Ending the Effect._** If an affected creature ends its turn while not within 60 feet of the target or able to see it, the creature makes a Wisdom saving throw.
 On a successful save, the creature is no longer affected by the target and recognizes the feeling of repugnance or attraction as tek.
 In addition, a creature affected by the tek skill is allowed another Wisdom saving throw every 24 hours while the tek skill persists.

 A creature that successfully saves against this effect is immune to it for 1 minute, after which time it can be affected again.

-##### Arcane Eye

-_4th-level divination_

-**Casting Time:** 1 action

-**Range:** 30 feet

-**Components:** V, S

-**Duration:** Concentration, up to 1 hour

-You create an invisible, tek eye within range that hovers in the air for the duration.

-You mentally receive visual information from the eye, which has normal vision and darkvision out to 30 feet.
-The eye can look in every direction.

-As an action, you can move the eye up to 30 feet in any direction.
-There is no limit to how far away from you the eye can move, but it can't enter another plane of existence.
-A solid barrier blocks the eye's movement, but the eye can pass through an opening as small as 1 inch in diameter.

 ##### Arcane Hand